 The overall project budget is a vital part of the grant application.
-Separate itemized budget forms and narratives must be completed for each of the Local Community-based Probation and Pretrial Services components.
+Separate itemized budget forms and narratives must be completed for each of the Local Community-based Probation and Pretrial Services components for each year of the grant cycle.
 The budget narrative should explain the reason for each requested budget item and provide the calculation basis for its cost.
 All requested items must be justified and related to the proposed project or they may be deleted from the budget and the total award reduced.